juanhuaan/Social-Medium-USCTrojan/README.md

 ## client

-### public:

-- manage the picture storage of this platform
+- public: manage the picture storage of this platform
-- src:
+- src: <div>component: store different components </div> <div>context: a global statement management</div> <div>pages: various pages on the brower</div> <div>apiCalls: dipatch functions for reducer</div><div>App.js: manage url of different webpage</div><div>index.js: set up and execute the backend server on port 3000</div>
+- Dockerfile: the step of deployment

+## socket

+- index.js: connect and disconnet socket.io and set and get notification and message.
+- Dockerfile: the step of deployment

 ```